Introduction to Hybrid Animation: How to Mix 2D and 3D Animation

 2D animation has been a constant in many of our memorable classics, such as The Lion King or Snow White, for which writers sketched the frames by hand.

-Today, most of the different types of 2D animation are done digitally, using software like Toon Boom Harmony or Adobe Animate.
+Today, most of the different types of 2D animation are done digitally and with 2D animation software, like Toon Boom Harmony or Adobe Animate.

 Despite technological advances, 2D animation retains its timeless charm due to its stylized, expressive look, often conveying emotions distinctively from 3D ones.